Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * `mkfs.btrfs /dev/mapper/crypt_sdcard`
 * `mkfs.btrfs /dev/mapper/crypt_home`

+# Encryption Keyfile

+You probably won't want to have to enter a password multiple times, so we are going to create a keyfile which we will store inside the encrypted home partition and assign to everything else as their secondary keyslot.
+This means you'll only need to enter the home's password, and then you can unlock everything else automatically.

+First, we need to mount the encrypted home:
+* `mkdir /tmp/home`
+* `mount /dev/mapper/crypt_home /tmp/home`

+Now we need to generate a key:
+* `openssl genrsa -out /tmp/home/unlockkey 4096`
+* `chmod 0400 /tmp/home/unlockkey`

+And lastly, we need to assign is as the second keyslot for other devices:
+* `cryptsetup luksAddKey /dev/mmcblk0p1 /tmp/home/unlockkey`

+`umount /tmp/home`

 # Mounting SteamOS /var partition

 So SteamOS's /var directory is **very** different than what you'd normally expect from a typical distro.
 Most of SteamOS runs on an immutable filesystem which is overriden each update, so the /var directory was repurposed to just be "the place" for the user to modify some parts of the system at.
 Because of this, we will be making pretty much all file changes on /var.